andrewdavidcoleman/project-structure-guide/README.md

 /*===========================================================================================================================
 1) Anything added to this style sheet must approved and documented.
 Include above your style a comment section with a thorough description of what this style does and how to apply it.
-2) Styles here should be very spefic and widely applicable i.e. widely used button styles, modal headers, etc. If the class is meant to be used in tandem with a shared js, put that in a separate directory i.e. ycDropdown/ycDropdown.css
+2) Styles here should be very specific and widely applicable i.e. widely used button styles, modal headers, etc. If the class is meant to be used in tandem with a shared js, put that in a separate directory i.e. ycDropdown/ycDropdown.css
-3) All styles in this stylesheet sould be prefixed with ProjectName_ i.e. .ProjectName_standard-button.
+3) All styles in this stylesheet should be prefixed with ProjectName_ i.e. .ProjectName_standard-button.
 ===========================================================================================================================*/

 /*Applies standard size, color, shape, and cursor style to button.
 Must